ttulka/grunt-aws-lambda-package/README.md

 Type: `Array`
 Default value: `**/*`

-Files to explicitly include in the package, even if they would be ignored by NPM
+Files to explicitly include in the package, even if they would be ignored by NPM.

 ##### options.dist_folder
 Type: `String`